radanalyticsio/oshinko-cli/rest/HACKING.md

 ### Logs

 Basic log-level debugging can be improved by running the server with the debug option enabled (`--debug` or `-d`).
-With debug enabled, the server will print all request and response bodies to the log.
+The server can print all interactions with OpenShift and Kubernetes by setting the `--loglevel` command line flag.
+This flag acts in a similar manner as the `oshinko-cli` and `oc` applications.

 To add debug-only logs to your code, please use the `Debug` function in the logging helper package.